dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/KVM/Windows 11 GPU Passthrough/Host PC  Preparation for GPU isolation.md

 ## 7.0 Attach vfio-pci driver to nvidia

-if vfio-pci drivers where attached to the pcie devcies. you can add them with this command.
+if vfio-pci drivers wherent  attached to the pcie devcies. you can add them with this command.
 ```bash
 sudo modprobe vfio-pci
 ```